 The Furstenberg--Zimmer structure theorem is one of the great milestones in structural ergodic theory.
 It goes back to the seminal works of Zimmer \cite{Zimm1976,Zimm1976b} and Furstenberg \cite{Furs1977}.
 The heart of the matter is a diligent examination of {\em extensions} of measure-preserving systems and a fundamental {\em dichotomy}: either an extension is ``weakly mixing'' or it has an in some sense ``well-structured'' intermediate extension.
 Zimmer showed that ``well-structured'' could mean ``with relative discrete spectrum'' or, equivalently, ``isometric''.
 Furstenberg recovered Zimmer's results and added ``compact'' in a later paper \cite{FuKa1978}, see also \cite{Furstenberg1981}.

 Both authors relied on technical assumptions on the underlying probability space (a standard Lebesgue space) and on the acting group (Zimmer: standard Borel group, Furstenberg: $\Z^d$).
-After the strong popularization of structural ergodic theory in the aftermath of the Fields medals for Gowers (1998) and Tao (2004), there was a growing interest in freeing the result from the mentioned restrictions and to gain an understanding of it in terms of more abstract structures.
+After the strong popularization of structural ergodic theory in the aftermath of the Fields medals for Gowers (1998) and Tao (2004), there was a growing interest in freeing the result from the abovementioned restrictions and to gain an understanding of it in terms of more abstract structures.

 Relatively recently, this has been achieved by several different (but related) approaches.
-Our own one, in a work together with N. Edeko, makes use of the theory of {\em Kaplansky--Hilbert modules} (which theory to a large extent had to be developed for this purpose), cf.\,\cite{EHK2024}.
+Our own one, in a work together with N. Edeko, makes use of {\em Kaplansky--Hilbert modules} (the theory which had to a large extent to be developed for this purpose), cf.\,\cite{EHK2024}.
 This approach differs from others in that the main dichotomy for extensions of measure-preserving systems is reduced to an abstract, purely functional-analytic statement about so-called {\em KH-dynamical systems}.
 In particular, the Hilbert space structure of the surrounding $\Ell{2}$-space is not employed.